notaddtry/practice/README.md

 1. npm i
 2. cd ../back npm i
 3. cd ../front npm i
+4. cd ..

-create .env file in main directory and pass data likely from .env.example
+create .env file in back directory and pass data likely from .env.example

-then in main directory run "npm run db:build" password in terminal must be in your .env file
+then in main directory run "npm run db:build" then you must write your db password in terminal. password in terminal must be in your .env file

 after run "npm run dev"